tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 *v* cannot take part in consensus because it is late (e.g., it falls behind, it crashes and recovers, or it just starts after the others).
 If *v* does not take part, it cannot actively gather precommit messages (which include vote extensions) in order to decide.
-Before ABCI++, this wasn't a problem: full nodes are supposed to persist past blocks in the block store, so other nodes would realise that *v* is late and send it the missing decided block at height *h* and the corresponding commit (kept in block *h+1*) so that *v* can catch up.
+Before ABCI++, this was not a problem: full nodes are supposed to persist past blocks in the block store, so other nodes would realise that *v* is late and send it the missing decided block at height *h* and the corresponding commit (kept in block *h+1*) so that *v* can catch up.
 However, we cannot apply this catch-up technique for ABCI++, as the vote extensions, which are part